 We represent the publishers directly

-Since 1968 Russell Johns has been building exclusive relationships in advertising and marketing as well, and those benefits are meant to help you.
-For over 50 years, we have been building our relationships and working directly with publishers all across the United States we can save you time and money when you place a request for proposal with us.
-We work directly with Gannet and Elsevier, which gives us access to the best rates available across the industry.
-Businesses that want to place Request for Proposals (RFPs) in the United States sometimes find that their biggest challenge is contacting multiple publications or agencies that can give them the best rate for advertising.
+We can save you time and money when you place a request for proposal with us.
+We work directly with USA Today, Gannet and Elsevier, which gives us access to the best rates available across the industry.
+Finding affordable options is still possible.
+Businesses that want to issue Request for Proposals (RFPs) in the United States sometimes find that their biggest challenge is contacting multiple publications or agencies to secure the best advertising rates.
 One of the most important aspects of fully understanding the scope of any advertising campaign is sharing the campaign budget parameters.

 For more information about how to place a request for proposal please contact us.